clunietp/value_ptr/README.md

 Usage
 -----------------------
-- include "value_ptr.hpp" in your project
+- include "value_ptr.hpp" and/or "value_ptr_incomplete.hpp" in your project
 - Use value_ptr just like a unique_ptr
 - To leverage the automatic clone() detection feature, your base/derived classes should have a method with the signature:  `YourBaseClassHere* clone() const`
     - Alternatively, you can provide a functor or lambda which handles the copying.
 See tests/main.cpp for examples